intendedsideeffects/Capital-Bikeshare/README.md

 # Capital-Bikeshare
-Analysis of Capital Bikeshare Data and Demand Prediction using ML Regression
+Analysis of Capital Bikeshare data and demand prediction using ML Regression